OpenTTD/OpenTTD/readme.txt

 Unix:
   OpenTTD can be built with GNU "make".
 On non-GNU systems it's called "gmake".
   Note that you need SDL-devel 1.2.5 (or higher) to compile OpenTTD.
-  (see also docs/Readme_Mandrake_Linux.txt)

 MacOS X:
-  Use "make" or Xcode (which will then call make for you)
-	This will give you a binary for your CPU type (PPC/Intel) To make an universal binary type "make FAT_BINARY:=1"
+  Use "make" or Xcode (which will then call make for you) This will give you a binary for your CPU type (PPC/Intel) To make a universal binary type "make UNIVERSAL_BINARY:=1"

 BeOS:
   Use "make".